 Consolidate Communications with Vendors to Reduce Friction Points

 In the past, retailers used multiple vendors to handle internal communications.
 Businesses of yesteryear would use one solution provider for phone service, someone else for instant messaging, someone else for emails… and so on.
 Communication took place across multiple independent platforms.
 Debriefing a coworker on an existing project, for example, was a laborious affair involving emailing, physical meetings, phone tag, and a whole lot of wasted time.
-Today, this type of siloed organizational communication strategy is how mistakes happen.
+Today, this type of siloed organisational communication strategy is how mistakes happen.
 For many retailers today, communications and collaboration are handled in separate silos.
 According to a recent CITE study, the average employee loses 32 days a year volleying between various apps to get work done.

 This is where a single cloud-based communications and collaboration solution comes in.
 The recent growth of cloud communications solutions follows the explosion of advancements in cloud technologies.
-Gartner reports that by 2022, up to 60% of organizations will use an outside service provider’s cloud-managed service (that’s double the number of organizations that used them in 2018).
+Gartner reports that by 2022, up to 60% of organisations will use an outside service provider’s cloud-managed service (that’s double the number of organisations that used them in 2018).
 But there’s a new generation of Unified Communications as a Service (UCaaS) solutions that have begun to combine everything into one solution, available through an app, on desktop, and on mobile devices.
 These new-wave solutions enable you to hold video meetings, upload files, make phone calls, streamline your workflow, tag coworkers, and assign projects seamlessly, all from one app––so there’s less of a chance of your team getting their wires crossed and more of a chance of your projects going off without a hitch.

 Intelligently Route Customer Queries Through Artificial Intelligence